The integration of variable generation and storage into electricity capacity markets: Introduction

-When all capacity is capable of being approximated as if it were firm, an economic theory of capacity markets is relatively straightforward, and is based on balancing investment or procurement cost against the cost of unserved energy---see, for example, the textbook treatment of~\cite{Stoft2002} and, for more detail,~\cite{Zhao2018}.
-The paper~\cite{BothwellHobbs2017} considers the impact, within a linear programming formulation and in terms of reduction in societal welfare, of incorrectly de-rating variable generation in order to treat it as if it were firm capacity, but does not consider storage, and does not consider the mechanism of running a capacity market.
-The need to rapidly reduce fossil fuel dependence means that both variable generation---e.g.\ wind power and solar power---and storage now have important contributions to make to capacity adequacy.
-The present paper shows how, under appropriate circumstances which we identify, current approaches to capacity market design (as in GB and the US as referenced above) may be extended to give an integrated theory for the inclusion within a capacity market of all types of capacity provision.
-Again as at present, the theory is necessarily based on a probabilistic description of the electricity supply-demand balance process.
-However, storage in particular has a natural energy constraint and thus can supply energy only for a limited period of time before its energy requires to be replenished; subject to this constraint it may be scheduled flexibly.
-Hence, in order to understand both how to schedule storage and to determine its contribution to capacity adequacy, it is necessary to pay more attention than would otherwise be required to the sequential statistical structure (i.e.\ the time evolution) of the supply-demand balance process to which that storage is contributing---see, for example,~\cite{NGECR18} and also the more detailed discussion of Sections~\ref{sec:risk-metrics} and~\ref{sec:equiv-firm-capac}.
-The present paper extends and generalises theory which was developed by the authors in conjunction with National Grid ESO for the integration of storage in the GB capacity market---again see~\cite{NGECR18}.
-However, the theory is applicable wherever the capacity contributions of variable generation and storage need to be correctly assessed.
+When all capacity is capable of being approximated as if it were firm, an economic theory of capacity markets is straightforward, and may be based on balancing procurement cost against cost of unserved energy (\cite{Stoft2002, Zhao2018}). \textcite{BothwellHobbs2017} consider the impact on societal welfare of the (mathematically) incorrect de-rating of variable generation, but consider neither storage nor the mechanism of running a capacity market.
+The need to rapidly reduce fossil fuel dependence means that both variable generation---e.g.\ wind and solar power---and storage now have increasingly important contributions to make to capacity adequacy (\cite{GeskeGreen}).
+The present paper shows how current approaches to capacity market design may be extended to give an integrated theory for the inclusion within a capacity market of all types of capacity provision.
+As at present, the theory is necessarily based on a probabilistic description of the electricity supply-demand balance process.
+However, storage has a natural energy constraint and thus can supply energy only for a limited period of time before needing to be replenished; subject to this constraint it may be scheduled flexibly.
+Hence, in order to understand both how to schedule storage and to determine its contribution to capacity adequacy, it is necessary to pay attention to the sequential statistical structure of the supply-demand balance process to which that storage is contributing---see Sections~\ref{sec:risk-metrics} and~\ref{sec:equiv-firm-capac}.
+The present paper extends and generalises theory which was developed by the authors in conjunction with National Grid ESO for the integration of storage into the GB capacity market (\cite{NGECR18}).
+However, the theory is applicable wherever capacity contributions of variable generation and storage need to be correctly assessed.
 This includes the European and North American markets referenced above.